mychiffonn/mnemonic-gen/README.md

 ## Scripts

-To train the model with GRPO on LINKS dataset:
+To train the model with DPO on LINKS dataset:

 ```bash
 python scripts/train.py